awsdocs/amazon-rds-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "arn:aws:ec2:us-east-1:123456789012:db:*"
 ```

-Some RDS API actions, such as those for creating resources, cannot be performed on a specific resource\.
+Some RDS API operations, such as those for creating resources, cannot be performed on a specific resource\.
 In those cases, you must use the wildcard \(\*\)\.

 ```
 "Resource": "*"
 ```

-Many Amazon RDS API actions involve multiple resources\.
+Many Amazon RDS API operations involve multiple resources\.
 For example, `CreateDBInstance` creates a DB instance\.
 You can specify that an IAM user must use a specific security group and parameter group when creating a DB instance\.
 To specify multiple resources in a single statement, separate the ARNs with commas\.

 ```
 "Resource": [